micmejia/bible-dump/AMPC/1 Peter/1 Pet 3.md

-Now who is there to hurt you if you are [^d]zealous followers of that which is good?
+Now who is there to hurt you if you are zealous followers of that which is good?